Appearance

 Issues

-When a test fails, Pingward creates an issue.
+When a test fails or a heartbeat is missed, Pingward creates an issue.
 Issues group related failures together so you're not flooded with alerts for the same underlying problem.
+Issues can also be created manually for situations not detected by automated monitoring.
+When linked to an escalation policy, issues drive a multi-tier notification workflow until acknowledged or resolved.

 Integrations